 There is a huge variety of groups for expats in the Netherlands that cover all interests and nationalities.
 These enable people to widen their social circle, make new friends, and meet like-minded singles.
 If you want to meet people from your home country, there are clubs for almost every nationality in the Netherlands.
 Otherwise, there are clubs for everything from young professionals and gay and lesbian groups to religious societies and those interested in theater and the arts.

 While these groups aren’t specifically for singles, they provide an excellent opportunity to meet like-minded individuals in your area.
 This also means that if you do happen to meet your partner through one of them, you will certainly have one thing in common to start you off.
 You might also be lucky enough to make some life-long friends along the way.

 Join sports clubs and associations

-If you’re looking to play a particular sport in the Netherlands, there are hundreds of sports clubs you can join.
+If you’re looking to play a particular sport, there are hundreds of sports clubs in the Netherlands you can join.
 From yoga and football to tennis and sailing, there are plenty of options.
 These provide a great opportunity to widen your chances of meeting someone, while doing something you love.

 The main federation (bond) for each sport can provide links to clubs and associations (verenigingen) in your area.
 Sport.nl is a national portal that helps you do this.
 It also provides a blog with useful information on various sports in the Netherlands.
 Once you find a club, you can usually buy short or long-term memberships.
 Alternatively, if you look on community forums, you might pick up a membership deal from an expat heading home.